 Some states require employees to have worked a certain amount of time during the base period to be eligible for benefits.
 In almost every state that imposes this requirement, the employee must have done some work in at least two of the four calendar quarters that make up the base period.

-Most states impose an earnings requirement for the base period -- either instead of or in addition to the work requirement -- before an employee will be eligible for unemployment compensation.
+Most states impose an earnings requirement for the base period—either instead of or in addition to the work requirement—before an employee will be eligible for unemployment compensation.
 States measure the minimum earnings requirement in a variety of ways.
-Here are the most common:
+Here are the two most common: